arorivegt/core-code/src/Homework/WEEK-6/Monday.md

 - subMenu (Choice[]): The elements to show in the sub menu
 - subMenuOptions (MenuElement[]): The options that are related to the sub menu

-16. The `showSubMenuOption` should be in charge to show the selected sub-menu from showMainMenu option selected, and then if the user selects and option from that sub-menu, your program need to show the following message : `“Here is your <EMOJI_OF_THE_SELECTED_OPTION> at a $<PRICE_OF_THE_SELECTED_OPTION> cost”`, the idea is to show the subMenu options and then find the selected option inside the subMenuOptions elements and show the emoji and price information to the user.
+16. The `showSubMenuOption` should be in charge to show the selected sub-menu from showMainMenu option selected, and then if the user selects and option from that sub-menu, your program need to show the following message : `â€œHere is your <EMOJI_OF_THE_SELECTED_OPTION> at a $<PRICE_OF_THE_SELECTED_OPTION> costâ€`, the idea is to show the subMenu options and then find the selected option inside the subMenuOptions elements and show the emoji and price information to the user.
 17. Remember that after the user has selected an option of the sub-menu, the user gets the message with the information of the selected option (emoji and price) and then the main menu is shown again to the user, to select the next option or to exit the program.
 18. The Main class should only need to have the creation of an instance of the class menu and the call for the showMainMenu option.